PowerShell/PSResourceGet/Examples/FindRepositorySearchingExamples.md

         ```
         Should return 'TestModule' from 'PSGallery'.

-    * When the package is the second repository, but not the first:
+    * When the package exists in the second repository (NuGetGallery), but not the first (PSGallery):
         ```
         Package with name 'TestModule' could not be found in repository 'PSGallery'.
         ```
-    * When the package is in neither repository:
+    * When the package exists in neither repository:
         ```
         Find-PSResource: Package 'TestModule' could not be found.
         ```